jpbefx/siegdrone_to_src3/README.md

-# siegdrone

-A project with the AR Drone 2.0 Elite, py-drone and ps-drone programs in Python
+A project with the AR Drone 2.0 Elite, ps_drone and py-drone programs in Python

+You will need to install the pip 'pygame' and have a PlayStation 4 DS controller.

+Plug in battery -> Wait for all clear -> Connect to ARDrone network -> Connect PS4 Controller -> Run "python siegdrone.py"

 #    siegdrone.py writtten by Greg Siegfried
 #    Sources used were: